uncrustify/uncrustify/README.md

 An example of a multi-configuration build system are Visual Studios project files.
 When you open the project in Visual Studio, you can select which configuration to build.
-You can also do this while building from the command line with `cmake --build . --config Release`.
+You can also do this while building from the command line with `cmake --build . --config Debug`.

 ## Bugs